-Both of which are mere minutes walking distance from the University City Lofts, one of the newer apartment buildings in the area.
+Both of which are mere minutes walking distance from the University City Apartments, one of the newer apartment buildings in the area.

 Housing in West Powelton is largely characterized by 2-3 story row houses that have been converted into apartments, similar to what is available in Powelton Village.

-However, prospective residents will also find one or two newly built luxury, modern apartment buildings dotting the landscape, like the University City Lofts.
+However, prospective residents will also find one or two newly built luxury, modern apartment buildings dotting the landscape, like the University City Apartments.

-As one of the newer apartment buildings to go up in the area, the University City Lofts offers both modern amenities and budget friendly prices starting as low as $1,300 a month.
+As one of the newer apartment buildings to go up in the area, the University City Apartments offers both modern amenities and budget friendly prices starting as low as $1,300 a month.